snowyu/ikb/README.md

 * The knowledge base make computers and people can understand and use it
 * Provide The Common Knowledge Classification
 * Inference Engine build-in to reason and "think about"
-* Peer to Peer Share Knowledge
+* Peer to Peer Share Knowledge(machine to machine)
 * Make your computer into a real logic-based electronic brain